Can you use a reverse mortgage to pay off debt?

 If you're paying $1,500/month on a traditional mortgage, that's $18,000 a year back in your pocket.
 For many retirees, this one change is enough to transform their monthly budget.

-Other debts people pay off
+What other debts do people pay off?

 Credit card debt